-All travellers arriving in New Zealand except those from Australia, Antarctica and most Pacific Islands, are required to test negative for COVID-19 before departing for New Zealand.
+All travellers arriving in New Zealand except those from Antarctica and some Pacific Islands, are required to test negative for COVID-19 before departing for New Zealand.

 You need to have had both your COVID-19 sample taken and your result returned no more than 72 hours before the scheduled departure time of your first international departure.
 You also need a valid managed isolation voucher and any relevant travel documentation.

 A pre-departure test is a measure to keep us all safe.
 Pre-departure tests are also a legal requirement for most countries that are transit hubs.

 You should check airline and country pre-departure testing requirements for every country you are going through on your journey to make sure you comply with them all, not just New Zealand’s.

 You are still required to stay in managed isolation for at least 14 days, and be tested for COVID-19 at least 3 times – within 24 hours of arrival (day 0/1), day 3 and day 12.

 Why is this necessary?